-For instance, the international TLAC standard is meant to provide a basis for assurance that in resolution a G-SIB will have sufficient loss-absorbing capacity to recapitalise material operating entities to levels that meet minimum regulatory requirements and command market confidence.
+9 For instance, the proposed international TLAC standard is meant to provide a basis for assurance that in resolution a G-SIB will have sufficient loss-absorbing capacity to recapitalise material operating entities to levels that meet minimum regulatory requirements and command market confidence.

-Potential obstacles for funding in resolution shall be taken into account in the resolvability assessment (KA 10).
+10 Potential obstacles for funding in resolution shall be taken into account in the resolvability assessment (KA 10).

-- (ii) Identifies the types of assets that could be rapidly mobilised as collateral (or sold, where appropriate) and describes operationally how to mobilise such assets, where collateralised facilities are envisioned; - (iii) Identifies private sources of funding and, where feasible, the extent to which such sources can meet the G-SIB's funding needs; - (iv) Identifies available public sector backstop funding arrangements that could be used, where necessary and appropriate; - (v) Identifies, where relevant, how the G-SIB in resolution will continue to meet the conditions of access to ordinary central bank facilities, to the extent that such access is necessary to maintain critical functions; - (vi) Identifies the preferred funding sources given the preferred resolution strategy including, where relevant, the expected sequencing of preferred funding sources and potential obstacles to accessing them; - (vii) Describes the relationship and possible arrangements, if any, between private sources of funding and possible public sector backstop mechanisms; - (viii) Describes the potential strategies for maintaining adequate liquidity in different currencies; - (ix) Describes the general conditions that material operating entities would need to satisfy in order to obtain direct or indirect access to payment and settlement systems; and - (x) Describes potential exit strategies from the provision of public sector backstop funding.
+- Describes the G-SIB's contingency planning and proposed contingency measures to deal with severe liquidity stress at the point of resolution, including the G-SIB's analysis of the nature and extent of the resolution funding need where feasible; - (ii) Identifies the types of assets that could be rapidly sold or mobilised as collateral and describes operationally how to mobilise such assets, where collateralised facilities are envisioned; - (iii) Identifies private sources of funding and, where feasible, the extent to which such sources can meet the G-SIB's funding needs; - (iv) Identifies available public sector backstop funding arrangements that could be used, where necessary and appropriate; - (v) Identifies, where relevant, how the G-SIB in resolution will continue to meet the conditions of access to ordinary central bank facilities, to the extent that such access is necessary to maintain critical functions; - (vi) Identifies the preferred funding sources given the preferred resolution strategy including, where relevant, the expected sequencing of preferred funding sources and potential obstacles to accessing them; - (vii) Describes the relationship and possible arrangements, if any, between private sources of funding and possible public sector backstop mechanisms; - (viii) Describes the potential strategies for maintaining adequate liquidity in different currencies; - (ix) Describes the general conditions that material operating entities would need to satisfy in order to obtain direct or indirect access to payment and settlement systems; and - (x) Describes potential exit strategies from the provision of public sector backstop funding.

-The section on temporary funding in the resolution plan should be sufficiently flexible to accommodate different scenarios, given that a G-SIB's available assets and potential funding needs in resolution will depend on, amongst other things, the circumstances that led to the G-SIB's failure and market conditions at the time of resolution.
-The resolution funding plan should also take into account the possibility that, at the point of resolution, a G-SIB may have relatively few high quality liquid assets available to secure funding.
+The section on temporary funding in the resolution plan should also take into account the possibility that, at the point of resolution, a G-SIB may have relatively few high quality liquid assets available to secure funding.
 Where usage of collateralised facilities is envisioned, pre-resolution actions to prepare for and support the effective implementation of the resolution funding plan could include, for instance:

-- (i) Requiring G-SIBs to identify less liquid assets that could be used as collateral at the funding provider and to address any legal or technical obstacles to mobilising such collateral in resolution; and - (ii) Ensuring that the public sector backstop mechanism possesses the necessary valuation capacity, risk management capacity, governance framework and legal framework to accept a broad range of collateral.
+Requiring G-SIBs to identify less liquid assets that could be used as collateral at the funding provider and to address any legal or technical obstacles to mobilising such collateral in resolution; and (ii) Ensuring that the public sector backstop mechanism possesses the necessary valuation capacity, risk management capacity, governance framework and legal framework to accept a broad range of collateral.